Kolomona/km-todo/ai/ProjectStatusBoard.md

 *E2E testing will be revisited after the current sprint.
 See TestingStrategy.md for requirements.*

 ## Recent Decisions
+- [2024-12-20] **RESOLVED**: Missing edit/delete actions in project list views (#121) - Frontend team implemented comprehensive CRUD actions for todos, members, and messages in project detail page.
+All list views now have consistent edit/delete functionality with proper modals and confirmation dialogs.
 - [2024-12-20] **TEST COVERAGE**: Added/updated unit test in AuthenticatedLayout.test.tsx to robustly verify root flex layout, sidebar, and main content alignment using test IDs.
 All layout alignment is now covered by automated tests.
 - [2024-12-20] **RESOLVED**: Next.js 15 params Promise build error (#120) - Backend team updated src/app/api/projects/[id]/members/route.ts to await params Promise and match Next.js 15 requirements.
 Build now succeeds except for unrelated ESLint errors, which do not block deployment.
 - [2024-12-20] **RESOLVED**: Main content/sidebar vertical misalignment (#119) - Refactored AuthenticatedLayout to use flex row at root, sidebar and main content now top-aligned and responsive across all pages.